dipdup-io/dipdup/getting-started/preparing-inventory.md

 # Preparing inventory

-Before starting indexing, you need to configure several things:
+Before starting indexing, you need to set up several things:

-* A single of multiple contracts to request data.
+* Contracts you want to process with your indexer.
-* Datasources used both by DipDup internally and users on demand.
+* Datasources used both by DipDup internally and user on demand.
-* Indexes
+* Indexes.

+TODO: briefly on inventory, links to config ref

 ## Datasources